 Profile Photo

-My fascination with Spanish began when I discovered the historical connections between the Philippines and Spain.
-The more I learned about these cultural ties, the more I wanted to understand the language that influenced so many aspects of Filipino culture.
+My interest in Spanish truly blossomed when I started learning about the incredible historical connections between the Philippines and Spain.
+The more I discovered about these shared cultural roots, the more I yearned to understand the language that profoundly influenced Filipino culture.

 My Language Story